Thyroid hormones are critical regulators of the body’s metabolism, energy expenditure, and fat storage.

 Impact on Leptin and Appetite Regulation

-A study in Endocrine Reviews confirmed that altered leptin regulation in hypothyroid patients results in increased appetite and caloric consumption.
+A review in Endocrine Reviews noted that hypothyroid patients often experience abnormal leptin regulation, which contributes to increased appetite and higher caloric intake.

 Symptoms of Hypothyroidism and Weight Gain